pronouns: she/her, they/them

 Divestment and Climate Finance:

 - The Global South does not need debt.
-We need climate justice
+We need climate justice.

 - Standard Chartered, stop funding our destruction!